tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 => [#<Thread:0x00007fbef585ffa0 run>]
 ```

-Hm, okay, it looks like we have one "run" thread.
+Hmm, okay, it looks like we only have one thread.
 In the `irb` session I used
 `Thread.list` and dropped the `count`.
 I am going to temporarily drop the
 `count` in my script as well.